 Kathy has been a middle school teacher for the past twenty-two years in Rincon Valley Union School District in Santa Rosa.
 She has been involved in gifted education for seventeen of those years, including time as site GATE mentor teacher, GATE Identification Committee member, CAG board member (Educator Representative for four years, and currently, Membership Chair), and now, GATE Coordinator and Consulting Teacher with Rincon Valley.
 She earned her Master of Education in Curriculum and Instruction, with a focus on Educational Technology at Sonoma State.
 Her thesis focused on Higher-Level Thinking within the Student-Centered Classroom.
 When not working to help teachers meet the academic needs of their gifted students, she enjoys reading, being outside, and spending time with her grandchildren.

 Ms. Sprague is a dedicated educator with classroom and GATE coordinator experience.
 She has seen gifted education programs in three states, giving her perspective on the possibilities for best serving gifted students.
 After filling the role of Bay Area Region Representative, she took on the position of Technology Chair.
 She works hard to connect CAG members with resources and to offer a network across a diverse state for parents and educators.

 Lucas Thornsberry graduated UC Santa Cruz in 2011 with a Bachelor of Science degree in Computer Science: Computer Game Design.
 After graduating, he worked for Intel Corporation as a computer software validation engineer, where he identified and debugged potential issues with the design of video processing hardware on Intel microprocessors.
 In 2014, he left Intel to become an independent software developer to design and create phone applications and games.
-Since 2015, Lucas has managed the editing and publishing of CAG’s quarterly online journal- the Gifted Education Communicator.
+Since 2015, Lucas has managed the editing and publishing of CAG’s quarterly online journal- the Gifted Education Communicator

-(CAG Website Designer)
+(CAG Website Developer and Graphic Designer)